Sandy Valley

 Sandy Valley Motocross

 ASW Enterprises, LLC, a Nevada LLC doing business as Sandy Valley Motocross located in Mesquite California received permits to begin operating a motocross track in the Spring of 2004.
 In the summer of 2004 the track's owners started operating lights to race and do track maintenance at night when the temperatures were lower.
-Complaints about the lights lead to a number of letters about the track in the local paper including this letter from Kit and Clark, owners of Sandy Valley Motocross.

 Sandy Valley Citizens Advisory Council